Grants & Funding

 This fund is designed to subsidise travel for junior teams taking part in local sport competitions.
 It is open to rural sports clubs and school teams in the Gore District.

 Those taking part in the sports must be aged between five years and 19 years.
 The fund is for travel to local sports competition out of school time, and not regional or national events.
-Applications are called for twice a year, usually around February and August.

 Coster Fund